lyc102/ifem/docs/_mesh/bd.md

 bdFlag = setboundary3(node,elem,'Dirichlet','(z==1) | (z==-1)');
 ```

-## Local labeling of edges and faces
+## Local Labeling of Edges and Faces

 We label three edges of a triangle such that `bdFlag(t,i)` is the edge
 opposite to the i-th vertex.
 Similarly `bdFlag(t,i)` is the face opposite
-to the i-th vertex.
+to the i-th vertex for a tetrahedron.

 ```matlab